-Welcome to Handshake, a career services platform that connects students and employers to democratize the job finding experience, in college and beyond.
+Welcome to Handshake, a career services platform that connects students and employers to democratize the job finding experience, in university and beyond.
 From the very beginning, our goal has been to design privacy into our platform in a way that respects the rights of students, the obligations of Universities, and the needs of employers.
-We understand that student data privacy is important so we want to make clear the very basic privacy principles that guide our policies and practices
+We understand that data privacy is important to you so we want to make clear the very basic privacy principles that guide our data handling practices:

-You should read our full Privacy Policy to understand what data we collect, how we use it, and the limited circumstances where we may share it.
+You should read our full Privacy Notice to understand what data we collect, how we use it, and the limited circumstances where we may share it.

 ____________________

-We are a career services platform that connects students, schools and employers to democratize the job finding experience in college and beyond.
+We are a career services platform that connects students, education institutions, and employers to democratise the job finding experience at university and beyond.

-This Privacy Policy applies to students at and alumni of EU University Partners and EU employers that use the joinhandshake.co.uk website and the Handshake Service (collectively “the Handshake Service” or “the Service”), as well as your relationship with Stryder Corp. (“Handshake”).
-This policy is part of Handshake’s Terms of Service.
-By using our Service, you agree to both our Terms of Service and this Privacy Policy; if you do not agree, please do not use the Service.
+This Notice is part of Handshake’s Terms of Service.
+By using the Service, you agree to both our Terms of Service and this Privacy Notice; if you do not agree, please do not use the Service.

 Data Controller and Data Protection Officer